keerekeerweere/ESPPCControlHA/README.md

-# ESPHome PC Power Control via Home Assistant
+# ESPHome PC Control via Home Assistant

-This project contains remote PC power control via HomeAssistant and ESPHome ESP8266/ESP32 boards.
+This project contains remote PC power and reset control via HomeAssistant and ESPHome ESP8266/ESP32 boards.

-I use this project to power my PC based NAS remotely on and off via Home Assistant as alternative to Wake-On-Lan (WOL) which has known limitations.
+I use this project to power my PC based systems remotely on, off, reset via Home Assistant as alternative to Wake-On-Lan (WOL) which has known limitations and as alternative to genuine bmc/ipmi based solutions.

+Based on the work done by [Erriez](https://github.com/Erriez/ESPHomePCPowerControlHomeAssistant)

 ## Features